ovh/docs/pages/cloud/storage/veeam_enterprise/guide.en-gb.md

 > [!primary]
 >
-> Our Veeam offers are currently not compatible with the latest version (10) offered by Veeam.
-OVHcloud will continue to offer version 9.5 until further notice.
+> Our Veeam offers are only compatible with the latest version (10) offered by Veeam.
 Please take this into consideration when configuring Veeam for your services.
 >

 ## Instructions